Dairy Free, Gluten Free and Vegetarian

 2 tablespoons coconut flakes, lightly toasted

 ½ teaspoon nigella seeds, toasted

 ¼ teaspoon chaat masala

-Meanwhile, heat the remaining ¼ cup (60 ml) oil in a deep frying pan over medium–high heat.
+Meanwhile, heat the remaining ¼ cup (2 fl oz) oil in a deep frying pan over medium–high heat.
 Add the onion and cook, stirring, for 2 minutes or until softened.
 Add the ginger garlic paste and turmeric and cook for 2 minutes or until fragrant.
 Stir in the masoor dal and cook for 1 minute to combine.
 Add the hot stock (or water) and the coconut milk and bring to the boil.
 Reduce heat to medium and simmer, stirring occasionally, for 10 minutes or until lentils are cooked.
 Because the lentils are soft, they will start to lose their shape.
 Don’t worry, this is how they should be – it forms a porridge-like consistency.